An International Gateway

 One of America’s Busiest Seaports

-New Jersey is home to the Port of New York and New Jersey, the 2nd busiest seaport in North America and the largest maritime cargo center on the East Coast.
-Ranked #1 Maritime Cargo Center on the East Coast in the Jones Lang LaSalle Seaport Index for 3 consecutive years, the deep water port offers quick and easy transport of goods to national and international markets.
+New Jersey is home to the Port of New York and New Jersey, the 3rd busiest seaport in North America and the largest maritime cargo center on the East Coast, offering quick and easy transport of goods to national and international markets.

 The Port Authority of New York and New Jersey manages the deep water ports of Newark, Elizabeth and Bayonne.
 Combined with the Authority’s regional air cargo network, they serve as a North American gateway for international freight as well as a leading hub for domestic cargo.